JSW-JW/DaggerApp_Java/README.md

-# Flow to learn how to use Dagger in this app.
+# Flow to learn how to use Dagger in this app. <In Progress>

 1. DaggerApplication > DaggerAppComponent(Application Level Component).
 Inject dependency from AppComponent(Server, Service) to Application(Client)
 2. At the view level, activities and fragments will be acting as clients.
 And we have components acting as the services.(Client-Service)